dfrance2010/dfrance2010.github.io/README.md

 + Communication within narrative through both written and oral/screencast.
 Improved layout by using bullets to accentuate important points.

-Video review of enhancements and code, including side-by-side comparison of speed before and after enhancement:
+Video review of enhancements and code.
+Side-by-side comparison of speed before and after enhancement is at the end:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Cmr1ncEY43Q?si=nEQdCey1zBf5FS15" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Upon reflection, this was a successful week in terms of both implementing skills I have and developing new ones.
 I was able to improve the controller and view classes as I said I would and the result was improved loading times, particularly for the rescue type radio buttons.
 I was also able to do incremental programming by creating a Jupyter Notebook for testing, allowing me to ensure that all my changes to animalshelter.py worked as intended.
 I developed skills in video editing and continued working on improving my code readability and screencasting/code review.
 I wouldn’t say I faced any major challenges that I wasn’t able to figure out, which made me feel confident in my ability to deliver on what I say I will.